goatbytes/consoul/docs/user-guide/file-editing.md

 ### Security Model

-All file editing tools are classified as **Risk Level: CAUTION** and require user approval by default.
+Most file editing tools are classified as **Risk Level: CAUTION**, with the exception of `delete_file` which is **Risk Level: DANGEROUS** due to its destructive nature.
+All file operations require user approval by default.

 **Security layers:**
 1. **Path validation**: Blocks `..` traversal and absolute dangerous paths